FAQs

 - Adoption of the Coastal Flood Hazard Development Permit Area which designates the mapped coastal floodplain as the development permit area - Complete

-- Coastal Risk Assessment and Engagement - Currently Underway
+- Coastal Risk and Erosion Assessments Engagement - Currently Underway

 What are Coastal Hazards?